-- 7. Calculation Methodology: Over a specified period of time, the number of distinct wells inspected which are in violation of applicable rules divided by the number of distinct wells inspected. - 8.
-Scope: Cumulative. - 9.
+- 1 The annual inspection cycle starts over each year. - 8.
+Scope: Aggregate and cumulative. - 9.
 Caveats: Figures utilized are a snapshot of the database in time and may not be duplicated at any other time.
+Fluctuations in the number of existing wells will affect the percentage of existing wells inspected.

-This Performance Indicator requires the ability to employ and retain adequate number of trained field agents along with sufficient travel and equipment funds to accomplish projected inspection, enforcement and surveillance activities.
+This Performance Indicator requires the ability to employ/retain adequate numbers of training agents of Conservation and sufficient travel and equipment funds to accomplish projected inspection, enforcement, and surveillance activities.